ebowwa/FILEUPLOADOAI/readme.md

 # Openai Finetuning
 intended to assist in finetuning GPT modells [https://platform.openai.com/finetune]

-Note:(assume everything i say to be wrong) You have two way to manipulate/enhance LLMs RAG and finetuning.
+#### why finetune? :(assume everything i say to be wrong)
+You have two way to manipulate/enhance LLMs; that being RAG and finetuning.
 Both may reduce hallucination risk, but finetuning is better for behavior, style, tone, abilities whereas RAG is employing abilities to verify or inform models.

 ## How to use
 ### Upload files to OPENAI